prashantvermaiiitb/simple-react-node-app/README.md

 11. Error Boundary to be used for the Component
 12. Higher Order component for showing the Loader for a XHR-request
 13. Mixins Vs HOC
-14. Creating and using Refs
+14. Creating and using Refs : RefDemo
+    1. String Ref < 16
+    2. React.CreateRef()
+    3. React.forwardRef()
+    4. Callback Ref()
 15. Portals
 16. Hooks
 17. Render Props